[block id="currency-converter"] [block id="currency-converter"]

 Risk factors

-There are several risk factors that can increase a person’s chances of developing sperm cramps:
+There are several risk factors that can increase a person’s chances of developing sperm cramps. here are some of the factors according to health research:

-• Age is one risk factor, as men over 40 are more likely to develop epididymitis and other conditions that can cause sperm cramp.
+• Age is one risk factor.
+Research has shown that as men over 40 are more likely to develop epididymitis and other conditions that can cause sperm cramp.

-• Other risk factors include having a prior injury to the testicles, having undergone a vasectomy, and having a family history of epididymitis.
+• Having a prior injury to the testicles, having undergone a vasectomy, and having a family history of epididymitis.

 • A history of frequent masturbation or sexual activity can also increase the risk of developing sperm cramps.
 This is because the muscles of the vas deferens can become overworked and fatigued with frequent use.